Muscular liberalism

 Muscular liberalism is a form of liberalism advocated by former British Prime Minister David Cameron that describes his policy towards multiculturalism.

-Cameron coined the term in a speech in Munich on 5 February 2011.
 According to David Cameron, "Under the doctrine of state multiculturalism, we have encouraged different cultures to live separate lives, apart from each other and apart from the mainstream.
 We've failed to provide a vision of society to which they feel they want to belong."

 Principles

 The theory is that multiculturalism has shifted from tolerating multiple cultures to tolerating multiple value systems, which can be hostile to liberalism.

 Cameron delivered these principles during a speech on Radicalization and the causes of terrorism at the 47th Munich Security Conference in 2011 to tackle growing terrorism so as to be less passive towards religious hate and whip against growing extremist activists through muscular liberalism.